odoo/documentation/db_management/documentation.rst

 This includes the Apps you install as well as the number of users currently in use.

-Odoo is many things (ERP, CMS, CRM application, e-Commerce backend, etc.) but it is *not* a smartphone.
+Twenty20 is many things (ERP, CMS, CRM application, e-Commerce backend, etc.) but it is *not* a smartphone.
 You should apply caution when adding/removing features (especially Apps) on your database since this may impact your subscription amount significantly (or switch you from a free account to a paying one on our online platform).

-This page contains some information as to how you can manage your Odoo instances.
+This page contains some information as to how you can manage your Twenty20 instances.
 Before carrying any of these procedures, we **strongly** advise to test them on a duplicate of your database first.
 That way, if something goes wrong, your day-to-day business is not impacted.